gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 ### Can overwrite approvers and approvals required per merge request

-> [Introduced][https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/2016] in GitLab Enterprise Edition 9.4.
+> Introduced in GitLab Enterprise Edition 9.4.

 When this setting is enabled, the approvers for a project can be overridden for a merge request.
-When editing a merge request you can add or remove approvers, and change the number of required approvers.
+When editing a merge request you can add or remove approvers, and increase the number of required approvers.

 ### Reset approvals on push